omega-gg/vox/doc/about.md

 https://omega.gg/MotionBox

-NOTE: MotionBox is licensed under the GPL and based on Sky kit under the LPGL license.
+License: MotionBox is licensed under the GPL and based on Sky kit under the LPGL.

 ## I'm a geek, tell me more about it